hypercube1024/firefly/_docs/ssl-tls-configuration.md

 hello world!
 ```

-You can also use your own openssl certificate.
+You can also use yourself openssl certificate file.
 For example:
 ```java
 public class OpensslFileCertHTTPsServer {
     public static void main(String[] args) throws IOException {